zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ## ZAAS Client

 The ZAAS client is a plain Java library that provides authentication through a simple unified interface without the need for detailed knowledge of the REST API calls presented in this section.
 The Client function has only a few dependencies including Apache HTTP Client, Lombok, and their associated dependencies.
-The client contains methods for retrieval of the JWT token, the PassTicket, to invalidate the JWT token and to get and verify the JWT token information.
+The client contains methods to perform the following actions:

+- To obtain a JWT token
+- To validate and get details from a JWT token
+- To invalidate the JWT token
+- To obtain a PassTicket

 ### Pre-requisites